In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Design and performance of the Cockcroft-Walton multiplier

-It has to be composed of low outgassing materials.
+The CW has to be composed of low outgassing materials.
 This is because impurities with high electronegativity, such as oxygen, adsorb ionization electrons, reducing the TPC signal and degrading the energy resolution.
-The typical outgassing rate of the prototype detector is \mbox{\SI{1e-4}{\Pa.\m^3/\s}}, with which xenon gas purity is kept sufficiently high by continuous purification using a molecular sieve and a getter.
+The typical outgassing rate of the prototype detector was \mbox{\SI{1.23e-4}{\Pa.\m^3/\s}}\cite{10.1093/ptep/ptad146}, with which xenon gas purity was kept sufficiently high by continuous purification using a molecular sieve and a getter.
 The outgassing of the CW multiplier should be well below this rate.